Autodesk/molecular-simulation-tools/README.md

 	git clone https://github.com/Autodesk/molecular-design-applications
 	cd molecular-design-applications
-	./bin/run-local
+	git submodule update --init --recursive
+	docker-compose up

-Then open your browser to  [http://localhost:9000](http://localhost:9000)
+Then open your browser to  [http://localhost:4000](http://localhost:4000)

 ## Development

-Local server and client and workflow development can be sped up by mounting local directories, see docker-compose.yml for what volume mounts to uncomment and then restatt the docker-compose command.

-Testing the convert API method can be done with:

-	curl --data-binary "@5e8b.pdb" http://localhost:9000/pdb_convert

-(Assuming you have downloaded 5e8b.pdb from the PDB website)
+### Client

+See client/README.md

+### Server

+	node server/server.js

+APIs:

+	GET workflow/status/:workflowId
+		Will be one of [none|running|finished]

+	POST workflow/run
+		This will be added later (with instructions for the post data)

 ### Developing frontend assets
 In addition to mounting local directories as mentioned above, you can recompile the frontend assets on change by running `npm run watch` in the client directory.